Back to Blog

 AI image search refers to how modern search engines use machine learning and multimodal models to interpret images alongside text, rather than indexing them in isolation.

-Unlike traditional image search, which relied heavily on filenames, alt text, and backlinks, AI systems evaluate images based on:
+Unlike traditional image search, which relied heavily on filenames, alt text, and backlinks, AI systems evaluate images based on visual clarity and recognisability, semantic relevance to the surrounding content, contextual usefulness within an answer, and technical quality and performance signals.

-In short, AI doesn’t just “see” an image—it tries to understand what role that image plays.
+In short, AI doesn't just "see" an image — it tries to understand what role that image plays within the page and the broader topic.

 How Generative Search Uses Images

-This is why generative search prioritizes images that are clearly informational, well-contextualized, and technically sound.
+This is why generative search prioritises images that are clearly informational, well-contextualised, and technically sound.

 How AI Systems Understand Images